pagkly/Zed/Investopedia3/How to Use Required Rate of Return – RRR to Evaluate Stocks.md

 ## What Does RRR Tell You?

 [The required rate of return](https://www.investopedia.com/articles/fundamental-analysis/11/calculating-required-rate-of-return.asp) RRR is a key concept in equity valuation and corporate finance.
 It's a difficult metric to pinpoint due to the different investment goals and risk tolerance of individual investors and companies.
 Risk-return preferences, inflation expectations, and a company’s capital structure all play a role in determining the company's own required rate.
-Each one of these and other factors can have major effects on a security's [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
+Each one of these and other factors can have major effects on a security's [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp).

 For investors using the CAPM formula, the required rate of return for a stock with a high beta relative to the market should have a higher RRR.
 The higher RRR relative to other investments with low betas is necessary to compensate investors for the added level of risk associated with investing in the higher beta stock.